geolffrey/FlightDataAnalyzer/doc/source/ProcessFlight.rst

 Process Flight
 ==============

-Proces Flight is the entry point into the Flight Data Analyzer.
+`process_flight()` is the entry point into the Flight Data Analyzer.
 It accepts information about aircraft, any attributes known about the flight in advance and an HDF file of parameters.

-The HDF file can contain LFL parameters or previously derived parameters.
+The flight data file contains data frame parameters output by the FlightDataConverter and may contain derived parameters from previous runs of the FlightDataAnalyzer.

 Order of process
 ----------------